AnaSofiaFigueiroaPinto/devops-23-24-JPE-PSM-1231822/CA3/Part2/README.md

 ## Alternative version - using VMware:
 To correctly run the alternative version, VMware requires to have the desktop version installed.
+Unfortunately, the VMware website was down to be able to install the hypervisor accordingly.
+Either way, I read about the virtual machine and created the following steps to run the VMs using VMware.
-The Vagrantfile was also configured to use VMware.
-The file was adjusted to this:
+The Vagrantfile was adjusted to this:
 ```ruby
 Vagrant.configure("2") do |config|
   config.vm.box = "ubuntu/focal64"